podsecworks/podsecworks/README.md

 ## 🌱 Fun Facts
 - I love reading books.
-- I’m an avid digital strategist.
+- I’m an avid Trekker.

 Thanks for visiting my profile!

-- 🔭 I’m currently working on ...Vulnerability Management & Malware analysis
+- 🔭 I’m currently working on ...Vulnerability Management & Threat Hunting
 - 🌱 I’m currently learning ...Malware Analysis
-- 👯 I’m looking to collaborate on ...
+- 👯 I’m looking to collaborate on ...everything Cyber
 - 🤔 I’m looking for help with ...
 - 💬 Ask me about ...
 - 📫 How to reach me: ...